- Dashboards

 Duplicating an existing visualization helps you save time when you need to create a new visualization that is similar to an existing one.
 Duplication is also useful when you need to modify an existing visualization that you do not have the necessary permissions to edit.

 There are two ways to duplicate a visualization.
-You can either create a duplicate from the Visualizations home tab or you can duplicate a visualization tile from within a dashboard.
+You can either create a duplicate from the Visualizations tab or you can duplicate a visualization tile from within a dashboard.

 Duplicate from the Visualizations Tab

-On the row or tile for the visualization you want to duplicate, click the options menu (
+On the row or tile for the visualization you want to duplicate, click the Options menu (

 Duplicate from within a Dashboard

-Open a dashboard in edit mode.
+Open a dashboard and click Edit in the top right corner to enter edit mode.

 You can opt to make the new visualization available in the visualization library.
 Click the options menu (

-) appears on the visualization tile next to the title.
+) appears on the visualization tile next to the title.Note

 The new visualization will appear as a draft in the library.
 To make the it available to other users, open it again in edit mode and click Publish.